mariamyasir74/Sentiment-Analysis-Baseline-DistilBERT-RAG/README.md

 # Sentiment Analyzer
-An end-to-end sentiment analysis project with a fast baseline (TF-IDF + LR) and a fine-tuned transformer (DistilBERT).
+An end-to-end sentiment analysis project with RAG system trained with a fast baseline (TF-IDF + LR) and a fine-tuned transformer (DistilBERT).
 Includes a Streamlit demo and Dockerfile for easy sharing.

 ## Quickstart
 1. Clone repo